 The benefits of having a garage workshop include having a space for projects attached to your home.
 Need to fix a broken chair leg?
 Just pop into the garage, and you’re ready to go!
 It also means your tools are close at hand for DIY projects inside your home.

 Plus, your garage probably already has lights and power, although you may need to add to that, and the large doors make ventilating the space easy.
 It can also be heated or cooled with portable units.
-Your garage may also already be equipped with a utility sink or have easy access to plumbing to install one if you desire one for your ultimate garage workshop.
+Your garage may also already be equipped with a utility sink or have easy access to plumbing to install one if you desire one in your ultimate garage workshop.
 Finally, unless you currently have a shed on your property that you can convert into a workshop, this is the least expensive option.

 However, a garage workshop has its drawbacks, too.
 Space may be limited, particularly if you need to reserve room for other purposes, like parking your car or stowing lawn and garden equipment.